PaNOSC-ViNYL/ase/doc/download.rst

 Matplotlib is needed for :mod:`writing png and eps files <io>`, and both packages are needed for ASE's simple GUI (called **ag**, see :mod:`gui`).
 Some of these packages may already be installed on your system.
+OSX users, please see below for additional details to install the prerequisite libraries.

 .. _matplotlib: http://matplotlib.sourceforge.net
 .. _pygtk: http://www.pygtk.org